okoala/awesome-stars/README.md

 - [angular-seed](https://github.com/angular/angular-seed) - Seed project for angular apps.
 - [Freader](https://github.com/geekuillaume/Freader) - A small yet powerful RSS Feed Reader working with Node.js and Angular
 - [goread](https://github.com/mjibson/goread) - RSS reader in go on app engine
+- [Babylon.js](https://github.com/BabylonJS/Babylon.js) - Babylon.js: a complete JavaScript framework for building 3D games with HTML 5 and WebGL
 - [goo.js](https://github.com/johnrobinsn/goo.js) - Microlibrary that makes it quick and easy to draw using the HTML5 Canvas API
 - [chancejs](https://github.com/chancejs/chancejs) - Chance - Random generator helper for JavaScript
 - [koala](https://github.com/oklai/koala) - Koala is a GUI application for less, sass and coffeescript compilation, to help web developers to the development more efficient.
 - [web-animations-js-legacy](https://github.com/web-animations/web-animations-js-legacy) - The original emulator of the Web Animations specification.
 Please use web-animations-js instead:
 - [Proton.js](https://github.com/alinz/Proton.js) - Tiny framework for writing inheritance in javascript
 - [waveform-playlist](https://github.com/naomiaro/waveform-playlist) - Multitrack Web Audio editor and player with canvas waveform preview.
 Set cues, fades and shift multiple tracks in time.
 Project inspired by Audacity.
 Export your mix to AudioBuffer or WAV !
-- [mediaelement](https://github.com/johndyer/mediaelement) - HTML5 &lt;audio&gt; or &lt;video&gt; player with support for MP4, WebM, and MP3 as well as HLS, Dash, YouTube, Facebook, SoundCloud and others with a common HTML5 MediaElement API, enabling a consistent UI in all browsers.
+- [mediaelement](https://github.com/mediaelement/mediaelement) - HTML5 &lt;audio&gt; or &lt;video&gt; player with support for MP4, WebM, and MP3 as well as HLS, Dash, YouTube, Facebook, SoundCloud and others with a common HTML5 MediaElement API, enabling a consistent UI in all browsers.
 - [cookie.js](https://github.com/florian/cookie.js) - A tiny JavaScript library that simplifies cookies.
 - [helium-css](https://github.com/geuis/helium-css) - Helium - javascript tool to scan your site and show unused CSS
 - [selectize.js](https://github.com/selectize/selectize.js) - Selectize is the hybrid of a textbox and &lt;select&gt; box.
 It's jQuery based and it has autocomplete and native-feeling keyboard navigation; useful for tagging, contact lists, etc.